Lay-by truck stops in the 'age of austerity'

 "But as the economic climate has got harder we are finding a lot more people stopping cars.

-"We are getting a lot of families in now, especially at weekends."'Meet all sorts'
+"We are getting a lot of families in now, especially at weekends."

 People in cars are called "suits" by truckers and truck stop owners.

 It is used as a term of "endearment", said Mr Swain, a former market trader.